 A student-founded movement dedicated to promoting health literacy, mental wellness, and community care through education and meaningful action.

-The Student Health & Wellness Initiative was founded by a group of high school students who recognized a critical gap in health literacy and wellness support within our school and broader community.
+The Community Health & Wellness Initiative was founded by a group of high school students who recognized a critical gap in health literacy and wellness support within our refugees and underserved population.

 We're building this initiative from the ground up, learning as we go, and committed to making a genuine difference in the lives of those around us.